ThatDevShparki/Coding-Challenge/README.md

 ## Acknowledgments

 Thank you for the Coding Challenge!
-I truly enjoyed it and look forward to the next steps!
+I truly enjoyed it and I look forward to the next steps!